 INKJET PRINTING TO PAPER TIPS:

 Generally people are very happy with the way their image transfers over on our inkjet prints in regards to both resolution and color replication.
 The only thing to keep in mind is that as you begin printing your images in larger sizes such as 30x40 and 40x60, you will begin to see a small loss of quality.
 Not many devices are capable of capturing images at such large sizes.
 Keeping that in mind, your audience will most likely not be inspecting the prints up close as they might in a photo book.
 Rather, your print will most likely be displayed on a wall and viewed from afar.
 With the detailed printing of inkjet printing, you will likely not notice the difference in image resolution.
-In fact, we have had success in printing images off of an iPhone at sizes up to 40x60.
+In fact, we have had success in printing images with a resolution size of 72DPI off of an iPhone at sizes up to 40x60.

 COLOR CONVERSION FOR SCREEN TO PRINT FOR ALL OUR PRODUCTS:

 Most devices (phones, cameras, & computer screens) take and display images in the color space RGB (Red, Green and Blue).
 Printers generally take these files and convert them into CMYK (Cyan, Magenta, Yellow, and Black) during the printing process.
 There may be times when you notice a slight difference between your digital image and the printed image when this color conversion happens.
 This is because our eyes can see 20 million colors and digital screens can display 16.7 million colors (yes, it’s in the millions)!
 The range of colors that can actually be produced by printers is much less coming in at 2,000-4,000.